Sijmen/SwitchIt/README.md

 	sudo chown root *.o && sudo chmod =x *.o && sudo chmod +s *.o

 If you want to test if it works and if you wired everything correctly.
-For kaku with current remote:
+For KAKU with current remote:

 	./testKaku.sh A P 1 16

-for kaku without remote, first plug in reciever and then do
+For KAKU without remote, first plug in receiver and then do

 	./kaku.o A 1 on